location

 Typical Components of Total Cost

-• Surgeon fees and operating theatre charges
+• Surgeon fees and operating theater charges

 • Admission and bed charges (general or private room)